 If you have fruit and nut trees, you can prune those trees to improve both the quantity and quality of your crop, or you might eliminate production altogether.
 Normal pruning Normal annual pruning involves removing dead, diseased, and rubbing branches.
 It also means training trees for shape, size, structure, and air flow.
 This is normally done while trees are dormant, in winter.
 There is also renewal pruning, done in autumn, which stimulates new growth the following spring.
 But, did you know that you can also prune for better fruit production?
 It’s true!
 How fruit happens Fruit and nut trees produce buds.
 When those buds are fertilized, they can grow into fruit or nuts.
 [Assuming the tree of healthy enough and old enough.]
 But some trees produce fruit on new growth, while others produce fruit on old growth.
 If you keep cutting off productive wood, you won’t have much of a crop.
 Where do trees produce fruit?
 Depending on the species, trees produce fruit either on long shoots or on stubby spurs.
 That fruit can be arranged laterally, along the sides, or at the terminal end.
 Take a look at the chart below for information about your trees.
 This may seem like too much information to be useful, but let’s walk through a few examples together, so you can see how to better prune your trees.
 Almonds You can see that almond trees produce the majority of their fruit on lateral spurs, and some fruit along lateral shoots.
 You will also see that each spur is good for 5 years, that very little pruning is needed, and that almond trees are best trained in the open center system.
 So, what does all this mean to the owner of an almond tree?
 First, snipping the tips off of anything on an almond tree won’t harm nut production.
 Of course, if you snip too much, the tree will have to put energy into healing, rather than filling your hopper with delicious almonds.
 The open center system is exactly what it sounds like - the center of the tree is left clear of major branches in the middle, creating a bowl shape which allows for plenty of sunlight and air to move through.
 Apples Looking at the information for apples, you can see that snipping off the ends of all the spurs would leave you without much of an apple crop, but cutting off the ends of long shoots would only have a very slight impact.
 Persimmons Now look at persimmons.
 All of the fruit production occurs on long shoots of new wood.
 Cutting out all of your new growth would hamper fruit production.
 The same is true for quince.
 Figs are produced on new wood and one-year old shoots.
+Generally speaking, citrus trees do not need to be pruned to improve fruit production.

 If you sort the chart by location of major fruiting buds, you have:

+Armed with this information, go outside, sanitized pruners in hand, and see where you can prune your fruit and nut trees for improved overall health and a significant increase in production!
 Bare, dormant stems begin to swell in spring, transforming from green to red tips, from which tight clusters of pink blossom buds emerge.
-Those buds will bloom, drop their petals, and generate fruit, assuming they have been pollinated.
+Those buds will bloom, drop their fruit, assuming they have been pollinated.
 That is, of course, unless blossom brown rot has taken hold.
-Blossom brown rot (Monilinia laxa), also known as brown rot blossom blight, is a fungal disease of almonds, apricots, cherries, and other stone fruits.

-Similar to brown rot (Monilinia fructicola), blossom brown rot can affect flowers from pink bud stage through petal fall.
+Blossom brown rot (Monilinia laxa), also known as brown rot blossom blight, is a fungal disease of almonds, apricots, cherries, and other stone fruits..
+Blossom brown rot looks similar to brown rot (Monilinia fructicola), affecting flowers from the pink bud stage through petal fall.
 All parts of the flower are susceptible.

-Symptoms of blossom brown rot The first sign of blossom brown rot is the death of young blossoms.
-What should be a colorful, flower-laden tree, buzzing with pollinators, looks more like clusters of brown, dried up tissue paper.
+Symptoms of blossom brown rot The first sign of blossom brown rot is the death of young flower blossoms.
+What should be a colorful, flower-laden tree buzzing with pollinators looks more like sticks with clusters of brown, dried-up tissue paper.
 [That would be an extreme case.]
 More often, infected flowers are intermittent (at first).
-Gum may ooze from the base of infected flowers and cankers may form on twigs.
+Gum may ooze from the base of infected flowers, and cankers may form on twigs.
 Those cankers will have tan centers and dark edges.
 Blossom spurs and their leaves may collapse.
-Under humid conditions, you may be able to see tan to grey spore masses.
-Blossom brown rot lifecycle Fungal spores overwinter in twig cankers, on mummified fruit, and on any diseased flowers that remain attached to the tree.
-As temperatures rise in spring, fungal spores begin populating nearby twigs and other blossoms, causing twig and branch dieback, along with blossom losses.
-Spores are airborne, and spread by irrigation and rain drop splash, and by insects.
-How to control blossom brown rot This fungi thrives in rainy weather with temperatures in the 70s.
+Under humid conditions, you may see tan to gray spore masses.
+Blossom brown rot life cycle Fungal spores overwinter in twig cankers, on mummified fruit, and on any diseased flowers that remain attached to the tree.
+As temperatures rise in spring, fungal spores begin populating nearby twigs and other blossoms, causing twig and branch dieback and blossom losses.
+Spores are airborne and spread by irrigation, splashing raindrops, and insects.
+How to control blossom brown rot This fungus thrives in rainy weather with temperatures in the 70s(F).
 High humidity can also encourage spore development.
-In fact, this fungi’s growth is almost directly related to humidity and temperature, both of which are difficult to control in the home garden.
-Proponents of compost tea recommend foliar sprays as a treatment for blossom brown rot, but research has shown that compost tea either has no effect, or that it worsens the condition.
+Growth is almost directly related to local humidity and temperature levels, which can be tough to control in the home garden.
+Proponents of compost tea recommend foliar sprays as a treatment for blossom brown rot, but research has shown that compost tea either has no effect or worsens the condition.
 Unless you want to apply chemical fungicides, you are best off selecting varieties that are resistant to this disease in the first place.
-In the world of almond trees, the following species are most susceptible to blossom brown rot: Butte, Carmel, Drake, Ne Plus Ultra, Winters, and Wood Colony.
-You can also reduce the likelihood of blossom brown rot by removing all mummies, as soon as they are seen, and disposing of them in the garbage.
-Pruning and training for better air flow can also reduce the amount of time blossoms take to dry.
+The following species of almond tree are most susceptible to blossom brown rot: Butte, Carmel, Drake, Ne Plus Ultra, Winters, and Wood Colony.
+You can also reduce the likelihood of blossom brown rot by removing any mummies as soon as they are seen and disposing of them in the garbage.
+Pruning and training for better airflow can also reduce the time needed for blossoms to dry.
 Curly dwarf may sound like the punchline from a bad joke, but this viral disease can ruin your artichoke plants.

-Curly dwarf is spread by insects, and can be fatal, so knowing what it looks like can help you keep it from spreading to uninfected plants.
+Curly dwarf is a fatal disease spread by insects.
+Knowing what it looks like can help you keep it from spreading to uninfected plants.
 While only found on artichokes, in the field, cardoons, sunflowers, and zinnias have been infected in laboratory tests.
-[Unfortunately, I was unable to find a single image of an artichoke plant infected with curly dwarf, but I will keep looking.
-Please let us know if you have one!]
 Curly dwarf, also known as artichoke curly dwarf, is caused by the artichoke curly dwarf virus (ACDV).
-While very little is currently known about this particular virus, we do know that it is almost found in tandem with another virus (Artichoke latent virus), which seems to have no disease symptoms.
-Symptoms of curly dwarf Severe stunting, leaf curling, and reduced bud production, with buds remaining small and often misshapen, is a clear indication that your plant has become infected with curly dwarf.
+While we know very little about this particular virus, we do know that it is almost always found in tandem with another virus (Artichoke latent virus), which seems to have no disease symptoms.
+Symptoms of curly dwarf Severe stunting, leaf curling, and reduced bud production, with buds remaining small and often misshapen, indicate that your plant has become infected with curly dwarf.
 Leaves may also have dark, dead areas.
-Preventing curly dwarf We do not yet know which insects spread curly dwarf, but we do know that it can be transmitted to uninfected plants.
-For this reason, it is important to remove any infected plants as soon as they are identified.
-The curly dwarf virus is commonly spread when infected plants are divided for propagation purposes, so only use certified disease-free plants.
+Preventing curly dwarf As of this writing, we do not know which insects spread curly dwarf.
+We do know that it is transmissible.
+Remove infected plants right away.
+This virus can also spread when divided infected plants for propagation purposes, so only use certified disease-free plants.
 Since the virus also lives on milk thistle (Silybum marianum), keeping those weeds away from your artichoke plant may reduce the chance of infection.
 Winter months are an excellent time to prune fruit and nut trees.
 Naked and dormant, it is easy to see each tree’s structure.
 This is also a good time to inspect for common pests, such as scale insects and European red mites.
 While you will certainly want to get rid of any San Jose scale, walnut scale, Italian pear scale, or frosted scale insects you see, you should leave the European red mites where they are.
 Why in the world would you want to leave pests on your trees?
 Like many other plant-sucking pests, European red mites overwinter as eggs, tucked tightly against the bark of twigs, stems and leaf and bud scars.
 When they hatch, they begin feeding.
 The thing is, these tiny pests have small populations, at first.
 They don’t cause significant damage until late summer.
 By that time, they will have attracted an army of hungry, beneficial predators.
 European red mite description and lifecycle If you look closely, you may be able to see the reddish-orange eggs of European red mites.
 If you use a hand lens, you might even be able to see that these eggs have a spike.
 While winter eggs are attached to bark and stems, summer eggs are generally found on leaves, near leaf veins, and on fruit.
 Around the same time that walnut trees start leafing out, these winter eggs will hatch and bright red, tiny mites will appear.
 These mites will go through 3 moltings, or instars.
 First instars have 3 pairs of legs, while older instars have 4 pairs of legs.
 Freshly molted mites may sometimes have a green tint.
 Adult females are reddish, with 4 rows of curved hairs emerging from white spots.
 Males are smaller than females and brown in color.
 Females measure in at 1/72 inch.
 Males are 1/80 inch, which means you could line up 4 of them on the edge of a dime.

 Females can lay eggs without mating, but these offspring will all be male.
 [This is called arrhenotokous parthenogenesis.
 Most parthenogenetic offspring are female, as with aphids, so this is different.]
 If populations become especially high, European red mites will disperse themselves in a behavior called ballooning.
 Damage caused by European red mites While it is all well and good to let these pests have their day in early spring, as temperatures rise and populations increase, they can cause serious damage to apple, cherry, pear, plum, prune, and walnut.
 They may also be found on almond, chestnut, currants, gooseberries, grapes, peach, and raspberries, as well as roses, privet, lilac, elm, alder, and black locust.
 Young mites prefer feeding in the relative safety of the undersides of leaves.
 Older, more mature mites feed on both sides.
 Light feeding will cause leaf stippling.
 Heavy feeding can bronze leaves.
 Bronzing may be fine for baby shoes, but it makes photosynthesis impossible.
 Whereas other mites produce webbing and cause leaf drop, the European red mite produces little or no webbing and no leaf drop.
 Persistent, heavy mite feeding can also cause transpiration burn (dead spots), reduced fruit size and quality, shoot growth, trunk and limb growth, and root growth.
 If populations of European red mites become significant, you can apply delayed dormant horticultural oil, but that oil may cause sunburn damage.
 It’s a tough call.
 Since European red mites have demonstrated resistance to miticides (a type of pesticide geared toward mites), it is better to avoid chemical sprays.
 Spraying these pests with a hose does nothing.
 If your garden or landscape has a lot of biodiversity, odds are pretty good that there will be enough predators to control European red mite populations.
 Also, keeping plants dust-free makes the environment less hospitable to these pests.
 Amaranth is an ancient, drought-tolerant, high protein grain that thrives in alkaline soil.
 My first experience with amaranth was disbelief, when someone told me you could pop tiny amaranth seeds like popcorn.
 They were correct.
 [Did you know that you can also pop wheat, rice, millet, sorghum, barley, and quinoa?
 It’s true.]
 Cousin to pigweed, amaranth is a pseudocereal.
 Pseudocereals are grains used as cereals but are not members of the grass family.
 Quinoa and buckwheat are pseudocereals.
 How amaranth grows Amaranth plants are able to fix atmospheric nitrogen, the same way legumes do, which helps these plants to grow rapidly, even in poor soil.
 Seeds germinate in only 3 to 5 days, under ideal conditions.
 Plants grow best in sunny locations, spaced 8 to 10 inches apart.
 Amaranth branches little or not at all, putting all their efforts into striking seed heads.
 These upright flower spikes become weighted down with an abundance of white, brown, black, green, red, purple, or pink seeds, depending on the species.
 Amaranth species Native to Central and South America, people started growing amaranth around the same time corn was domesticated, but amaranth only uses half the water needed by corn.
 A green, prostrate variety of amaranth, the seabeach amaranth, once found in abundance on Long Island’s sand dunes, is now one of the most threatened plants on Earth.
 The name amaranth comes to us from the Greek words for unfading flower.
 Aside from amaranth’s unfading flowers, you would be hard pressed to find a more confusingly diverse group of plants.
 Botanists and plant geneticists are still trying to sort it out.
 All we need to know, at this point, is that amaranth plants fall into one of three categories: those grown for looks, greens, or grains.

 Grain amaranth A single amaranth plant can produce over 2 pounds of seeds.
 Amaranthus caudatus, A. cruentus, and A. hypochondriacus are the best choice for grain production.
 These seeds are easy to harvest, easy to cook, and they readily self-sow an area.
 As autumn approaches, those stunning flowers will have transformed into seed-covered spikes, coveted by finches and other seed-eaters.
 If you rub a flower head between your hands and the seeds come away easily, it is time to harvest, thresh, and winnow your crop.
 To harvest amaranth grain, cut off all ripe seed heads and place them on a clean bedsheet.
 You can wait until they dry, which makes the job more prickly, or you can thresh the seed right away.
 [To thresh means to remove grain from a plant.]
 To thresh amaranth, rub fresh seed heads vigorously between your hands, or walk on dried seed heads covered with another bedsheet, dislodging the seeds in either case.
 If you opted to work with fresh amaranth, the seeds will need a few protected days to dry.
 After threshing, you can sift your amaranth through a screen, to remove some of the chaff.
 Chaff is the inedible seed hull.
 You can also try using a blow dryer to whoosh the chaff away, just be sure to use the cool setting.
 Amaranth leaves, stems, and roots If you prefer growing amaranth as a vegetable, you will want to plant Amaranthus cruentus, A. blitum, A. dubius, or A. tricolor.
 Popular in dishes from Africa, Greece, India, Malaysia, and China, amaranth’s vegetative parts are cooked the same way as many other greens and they can be used fresh, in salads.
 In fact, many people grow vegetative amaranth to fill the dietary void caused by spinach’s tendency to bolt in summer.
 Amaranth pests and diseases Being so well suited to drought conditions, too much moisture can lead to damping off disease, so proper spacing and weed removal are important for young plants.
 Flea beetles, amaranth weevils, and tarnished plant bugs are the most common pests of amaranth.
 Amaranth as a weed Because of its rapid growth and heavy seed production, unwanted amaranth species are considered invasive and noxious weeds.
 Amaranthus albus, A. blitoides, A. hybridus, A. palmeri, A. powellii, A. retroflexus, A. spinosus, A. tuberculatus, and A. viridis should be avoided.
 Just so you know, A. palmeri is glyphosate resistant, and, research has shown that, when grown near soybeans, it can reduce soybean crop by 17 to 68%.
 Whether you grow amaranth as an ornamental or food, this sturdy, attractive plant can bring bright colors to your landscape.
-Exocortis is a virus-like disease of citrus tree bark.
-I say virus-like because it is caused by a particle, not a virus, called the Citrus Exocortis viroid (CEVd).
+Scalybutt is a disease of citrus tree bark.
+Also known as exocortis, scalybutt is a virus-like disease caused by a particle, not a virus, called the Citrus exocortis viroid (CEVd).

 Babaco grows best in light, well-drained soil.
 They require frequent irrigation and nitrogen feeding during fruit production.
 Mulching with composted chicken bedding will help your babaco tree thrive.
 Pests and diseases of babaco Babaco leaves are susceptible to fungal diseases, such as powdery mildew.
 Phytophthora root rot can also become a problem.
 Certain mites, specifically the two spotted mite and the strawberry mite can become problematic, as can snails and slugs, and deer.
 Add a touch of the tropics to your home or patio with a delicious babaco!
 In many gardening catalogs, you can find trees that boast multiple types of fruit.
 This is done by grafting twigs from various trees onto a parent tree.
 A man named Sam Van Aken created a tree with 40 different types of fruit growing on it.
 His Tree of 40 includes almonds, cherries, nectarines, peaches, and many other stone fruits, all grafted onto a single tree.
 Grafting is an excellent way of making the most out of a small gardening space and it can look pretty amazing.
 Grafting is an old technique used to join two plants together.
 A newer version, called budding, does the same thing, but in a different way.
 How does grafting work?
 The top half of a graft is called the scion and the lower portion is called the rootstock.
 Grafting works because plant hormones, called auxins, allow the vascular cambium tissues of both the scion and rootstock to merge.
 This allows water and sap to continue moving through the xylem and phloem.
 Before you jump on the grafting bandwagon, however, keep in mind that grafting is tricky.
 It takes practice.
 You also need to know that, after a graft is completed, even though a protective callus has formed, and the vascular tissues have fused, the wood does not.
 This means that graft unions should always be considered structurally weak.
 You should also know that the fruit and nuts produced on grafted trees contain seeds that hold the genetic information for the scion wood only, and not that of the rootstock.
 Also, if you have a plant that is putting out suckers, keep in mind that these are from the root stock, and not the productive aboveground portion of your plant.